×

 Scroll

-They use the Congressional Review Act to permanently eliminate Grand Staircase's management plan.
-The law bars BLM from ever writing a replacement.
+They aimed to use the Congressional Review Act to permanently erase Grand Staircase's management plan.
+The Senate's 60-day fast-track clock expired on June 11 before a vote ever happened.

 On January 6, 2025, the Bureau of Land Management finalized a management plan for Grand Staircase-Escalante National Monument.
 After holding more than 30 public meetings over nearly two years, BLM's plan formalized co-stewardship with six tribal nations and prioritized the conservation of all the things that make the Monument so unique and significant.